v4iv/theleakycauldronblog/src/pages/blog/quirks-of-migrating-the-blog-to-gatsby-v2.md

 # I See Red - Warnings and Deprecations

-With new release comes lots of deprecations:
+With new release, comes lots of deprecations:

 ## Link is now included in gatsby package

 Although migration from `react-router` to `reach/router` was a great decision, it meant manually updating the imports in a lot of files.
-Nevertheless, a good decision as i felt there were a lot inconsistency with `react-router` especially in terms of gatsby, even though it was more familiar package to work with due to my experience with React.
+Nevertheless, a good decision as I felt there was a lot of inconsistency with `react-router` especially in terms of gatsby, even though it was a more familiar package to work with due to my experience with React.

 ## Global graphql is now deprecated

 This one was more of a surprise to me as it made not much sense, but still meant a lot of refactoring.
-What i thought would make it easy was Webstorm auto-import but that didn't go quite well for me, had to do it manually.
+What I thought would make it easy was Webstorm auto-import but that didn't go quite well for me, had to do it manually.
 Only to find out that there is a codemod package to help it!

 ## Renaming parameters